RHSB-2026-007 HTTP/2 HPACK Denial of Service - httpd, nginx, Envoy (CVE-2026-49975, CVE-2026-47774) - "HTTP/2 Bomb"

 Executive Summary

 Multiple denial-of-service vulnerabilities have been discovered in HTTP/2 server implementations.
+All have been rated with a severity impact of Important.
 The vulnerabilities target HPACK, the header compression scheme in HTTP/2, where a small request can trigger large memory allocations on the server.
-These have been assigned CVE-2026-49975 (httpd), CVE-2026-47774 (Envoy), and nginx (no CVE assigned yet).
-All have been rated with a severity impact of Important.
-Other implementations are also impacted, but are not utilized in Red Hat products.
+These have been assigned CVE-2026-49975 (httpd) and CVE-2026-47774 (Envoy).
+Upstream nginx has not assigned a CVE for this exploitation technique, but a fix is still available within Red Hat products; see the resolution section below for details.
+Other HTTP/2 implementations are also impacted, but are not utilized in Red Hat products.

 Affected Products